 - 1 and ½ cups of buttermilk at room temperature *see note about buttermilk substitution

 - 1 can (14oz) of sweetened condensed milk

 - 3 tablespoons of unsalted butter

 - 3–4 tablespoons of water (enough to dissolve the sugar)

 - 1 and ½ cups granulated sugar

-- 2 cups unsalted butter at room temperature (I take my butter out of the fridge 1.5 hours before using in my recipe)
+- 2 cups unsalted butter at room temperature (I take my butter out of the fridge 1.5 hours before using it in my recipe)